BunnyNoBugs/arxiv-rag/README.md

 🚀 Deployment Instructions
 **Telegram Bot Integration**
-This project includes a Telegram bot that utilizes the RAG class to respond intelligently to user queries.
+This project includes a Telegram bot deployment for convenient interaction for users.
 Follow these steps to deploy and run the bot:

 🛠 Setup and Configuration
 Ensure you have all required dependencies installed: